 Today, most of the differences between the kaum tua and the kaum muda have been eroded by the passing of time.
-74 Although the doctrinal differences between the nism continues to be manifested concerning them, in general both sides began to claim that they merely differed from each other in the furu (detail of Islamic law), but were in agreement as far as usul (principles) were concerned.
+74 Although the doctrinal differences between the two groups still persists and a certain degree of antagonism continues to be manifested concerning them, in general both sides began to claim that they merely differed from each other in the furu (detail of Islamic law), but were in agreement as far as usul (principles) were concerned.
 They began to realize that their basic creed, embodied in what is called rukun Islam (the pillar of Islam), and rukun iman (the pillar of faith) were the same.
 76